islomar/poc-ansible/shuttlecloud-ansible-workshop/ansible-101/task2/task2-answers.md

 4. Extra ball:
     * How would you create a user for each role of server (frontuser,backuser and databaseuser).

-    You should include users name on group_vars/role.yml so that is used when running each host and with the user module run: ansible all -m user -a "name={{ user }}" -become
+    You should include users name on group_vars/role.yml so that is used when running each host, and with the **user* module run: ansible all -m user -a "name={{ user }}" -become

     As you can see, using modules gives you a better feedback of the execution and are a good way to idempotence as far as you describe states more than instructions.
 You can take a look to all available modules at: